Last Updated on September 16, 2022

 We asked top wedding florists from around the country for the most common mistakes brides make — here’s what your florist wishes you knew.

-For example, I came across this article in Hawaii Magazine concerning the political protests which shut down the Bangkok airport a few years back, halting all shipments of orchids out of the country.
+For example, I found this article in Hawaii Magazine concerning the political protests which shut down the Bangkok airport a few years back, halting all shipments of orchids out of the country.

 Unfortunately, there is nothing anyone can do on this end to affect what happens halfway around the world.